-It’s still pretty chilly outside, and that means your skin is extra prone to dryness.
+It’s getting pretty chilly outside, and that means your skin is extra prone to dryness.
 But you don’t have to spend wintertime uncomfortable in your own itchy skin.
 Equipped with these tips from dermatologists Tina Alster, Anne Chapas and Anthony Rossi, you can have skin that’s soft as your favorite pajamas all winter long.

 Turn Down the Heat

 We know it’s tempting — especially when it’s freezing outside — but scalding showers tend to dry out the skin.
 That’s because hot water strips your skin of the natural oils that ordinarily lock in moisture.
 So if you look like a freshly-boiled lobster when you hop out of the shower, turn that heat down.
 “It’s also best to avoid activities, like scrubbing, that remove excess oil from the skin,” Alster explains.
 In other words, take it easy when exfoliating if you notice your skin becoming increasingly dry.

 Invest in a Humidifier